google-deepmind/concordia/docs/howto/multilingual.md

 - wrapping/templating the prompt used by your prefab.

 Below is a minimal example that sets one agent to Spanish and another to French.
+## Scope note (user-facing vs internal prompts)

+This pattern is intended to control **user-facing outputs** (e.g., agent dialog/actions).
+Intermediate/internal prompts may not automatically inherit the language directive if only `goal` is modified, since only prompt components that include `goal` in their prefix will see the directive.
+If you need internal prompts in the target language too, apply the directive across all relevant prompt components or enforce it via a prefab-level prompt template.

 ```python
 from concordia.utils import prefab_lib